India look for win against Syria to keep alive faint hopes of reaching Asian Cup knockouts | Sports-Games

 It was not that India did not get any chance against Uzbekistan.
 They did get at least three, including the one from Rahul KP that hit the crosspiece.

 ''At this level, there's never a convenient time to concede goals.
-If you allow time and space to a side like Uzbekistan, they will kill you,'' Stimac said.
+If you allow time and space to a side like Uzbekistan, they will kill you.
+We need to work on ourselves,'' Stimac said.

-''We need to work on ourselves, close these gaps in our game, and look forward to winning the crucial matches that lie ahead of us.

-''They were far more clinical than us.
-They didn't give away anything and they took their chances.
-Whatever problems we had, came from ourselves.
-We allowed them to take those chances.
-That's the difference.''
+''Our main problem has been the backline.
+We take too long to react inside the box and we definitely need to be more alert when facing crosses from opponents.''
 Usually highly reliable in front of goal, captain Chhetri has also been not at his best as could be seen once each against Australia and Uzbekistan, though nobody can fault him as he has been the lone ranger most of the time to get goals for India for many years.

+''Syria are not much different from those two teams (Australia and Uzbekistan), in that they are a very physical team.
+The good thing is that we have already played two matches against such sides.
+We can't change what's happened in these matches, what we can do is to rectify the small mistakes that we've made,'' said Chhetri.

 Syria, who have one point from two matches, will also be looking for a win as doing so will boost their knockout prospect.
 So, the West Asian side are expected to come down hard on India, who, however, can exploit the situation to their advantage if they score first.

+''All credit to Syria for those two results.
+They are a physical side that play a compact 4-4-2 system.
+But they have also been facing similar problems as us – scoring goals.
+They have created their chances, but have not converted them,'' Stimac said of the opposition team.

-The status of Sahal Abdul Samad, who missed the first two matches as he was recovering from an injury, is not yet known though the midfielder himself hinted that he could be available for the Syria match.
+''We will try to keep playing our football.
+We have worked on changes in mindset and our philosophy.
+Defeats are a part of the process, but our strength needs to be to bounce back from it.''
+India though will be a bit upbeat as the whole squad, including key midfielder Sahal Abdul Samad, who missed the first two matches as he was recovering from an injury, will be available for the Syria match.

-''With the help of physios, doctors and coaches, I'm still trying to be back.
-Hopefully, I might be ready for the next game,'' Sahal said on Sunday.

-''We need to be ourselves, play as a team ...
-Hopefully, we get the three points and we qualify,'' he added.
+''I am pleased to have my whole squad back and am expecting a good match.
+It's a crucial tie for Syria as well as India as we both need to win to stand any chance of qualifying for the knockout stage,'' said Stimac.
+Stimac's comments would mean that winger Lallianzuala Chhangte, who missed the Uzbekistan game as he was not 100 per cent fit, could also be back for Tuesday's match.
+Chhangte had featured in the Australia match.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)